Viewed 1695 times

-To make peanut butter at home, roast the peanuts on a slow flame, till they turn light brown in colour.
+Nothing captures the nutty-buttery flavour of peanuts the way creamy, crunchy peanut butter does.
+Peanut butter and jelly sandwiches are a cult favourite amongst both children and adults alike.
+Made primarily from roasted and ground peanuts, which when combined with oil produces the perfect emulsion.
+In some types of gourmet peanut butter, chocolate or other ingredients may be added.
+To make peanut butter at home, roast the peanuts on a slow flame till they turn light brown in colour.
 Once roasted, cool the peanuts quickly in order to prevent carry over cooking.
-This will also ensure that the natural oils will remain intact.
-Remove the outer skin of the peanuts (which will come off easily).
-Grind them along with hydrogenated vegetable oil, sugar and salt as to taste.
+This ensures that the natural oils remain intact.
+Take away the easily removable outer skin of the peanuts.
+Grind the peanuts with hydrogenated vegetable oil, sugar and salt as to taste.
 The oil acts as a natural stabilizer since it keeps the natural peanut oil from separating from the peanut butter and rising to the surface.
-However, since it won't have the added stabilizers that commercially produced peanut butter would, it is advisable to stir the home made peanut butter once in few days (since oil may resurface to the top).
+However, since it won't have the added stabilizers that commercially produced peanut butter would, it is advisable to stir the home made peanut butter once in few days (since the oil may resurface to the top).

 How to select

-However, if you are preparing peanut butter at home, ensure to use good quality peanuts for the recipe.
+• However, if you are preparing peanut butter at home, ensure to use good quality peanuts for the recipe.

 • They can also be used innovatively in a variety of cheesecakes and pie crusts.

-· Apart from using it for desserts, one can use peanut butter as a base to make spicy peanut butter dressings for salads.
+• Apart from using it for desserts, one can use peanut butter as a base to make spicy peanut butter dressings for salads.

 How to store

-Being very high in fat content, peanut butter run the risk of getting rancid, so proper storage is of utmost importance.
+• Being very high in fat content, peanut butter runs the risk of getting rancid, so proper storage is of utmost importance.

-· Peanut butter is a rich source of vitamins.
-It is a good source of Biotin, also called Vitamin H. Biotin is a member of the B-complex family which is essential for the normal metabolism of fat and protein as well as for the absorption of vitamin C. Biotin is also said to be good for the hair.
+• It is a good source of Biotin, also called Vitamin H. Biotin is a member of the B-complex family which is essential for the normal metabolism of fat and protein as well as for the absorption of vitamin C. Biotin is also said to be good for the hair.

 • Proteins are present in high amounts together with moderate amounts of beneficial minerals such as iron, magnesium, potassium, copper and calcium.
 Iron is essential for the correct functioning of your red blood cells, while calcium promotes healthy bones and shields against muscle spasms.